invoiceninja/invoiceninja/docs/install.rst

 ..
 Tip:: To remove public/ from the URL map the webroot to the /public folder, alternatively you can uncomment ``RewriteRule ^(.*)$ public/$1 [L]`` in the .htaccess file.

+Step 5: Enable auto updates
+"""""""""""""""""""""""""""

+Use this `shell script <https://pastebin.com/j657uv9A>`_ to automate the update process.

+You can run it as a daily cron to automatically keep your app up to date.

 Troubleshooting
 ^^^^^^^^^^^^^^^